VPanjeta/Meme-Classifier/README.md

 success kid                 : 0.00224
 ```
 5. Test again by running `python classify_meme.py memes/meme2.jpg`
+6. The expected result is for the meme is :
 ![doge](memes/meme2.jpg)
-6. The expected result is
 ```
 doge                        : 0.99790
 good guy greg               : 0.00055